By: A Survivor Not a Victim

-Last night I had my youngest brother and his fiancé over for dinner.
-Although he had previously put two and two together, I hadn’t yet told him what happened.
-My family and I are close, but telling everyone immediately was just way too much for me to handle.
+Last night, I had my brother and his fiancé over for dinner.
+Although he had previously put two and two together, I hadn’t told him what happened.
+My family and I are close, but telling everyone right away was way too much for me to handle.

 So I told him all about it.
-His fiancé had fallen asleep (because dinner was taking forever! !!!
-Lol…and it was late).
-When I realized later that she didn’t hear any of the conversation, I decided to tell her too.
+His fiancé had fallen asleep (because dinner was taking forever and it was late).
+When I later realized that she didn’t hear the conversation, I decided to tell her, too.

-The article below has a bunch of other great things to remember and to keep in mind.
-But I am really really thankful for last night.
+I’m happy I came across that post because it has many other great things to remember and keep in mind; But I’m even more thankful for last night.

 I would like to invite you to participate in a new site.
 It’s dedicated to bringing survivors together to share their stories and support each other. https://centerforsurvivors.wordpress.com/2016/03/20/join-us-how-to-feature-your-survivor-blog/